/ editor in chief /

 All inquiries can be sent to: contact@fracturedlit.com.

-fiction that lingers long after the flash
+/ fiction that lingers long after the flash /

-Fractured Lit publishes flash fiction with emotional resonance, with characters who come to life through their actions and responses to the world around them.
+fractured lit publishes flash fiction with emotional resonance, with characters who come to life through their actions and responses to the world around them.
 We’re searching for flash that investigates the mysteries of being human; the sorrow and the joy of connecting to the diverse population.

-Fractured Lit is open year-round and is available to all writers.
+fractured lit is open year-round and is available to all writers.
 We currently publish microfiction (up to 400 words) and flash fiction (401-1,000 words), with new writing featured on Mondays and Thursdays.
 We also offer contests throughout the year.

 For more information, please see our submission page.
 View our calendar here.

-statement of values
+/ statement of values /

-We believe that the power of stories and art serves as a medium to help us empathize and learn from others.
-This is a worthwhile pursuit as we strive to build an inclusive literary magazine that desires to represent the voices of all people in the form of fresh and exciting flash fiction.
-In order to do this, we will not discriminate on the basis of age, ancestry, disability, family status, gender identity or expression, national origin, race, religion, sex or sexual orientation, or for any other reason.
-What we love about flash fiction is the form’s ability to create an empathic and emotional connection between the character and the reader.
-Its ability to question the status quo, to create a defamiliarization of the typical—to create meaning between writer and reader, to show the power that stories have to do some of the work of eliminating hate, racism, bigotry, misogyny, or the condoning or glorifying of violence.
+What we love about flash fiction is the form’s ability to create an instantaneous emotional connection between the character and the reader.
+We deeply value its ability to question the status quo, to defamiliarize the (stereo)typical, to enrich our view of the world—in essence, to show the power that stories have to help do some of the work of eliminating hate, racism, bigotry, misogyny, or the condoning or glorifying of violence.
 Therefore, we reserve the right not to publish works that dwell unnecessarily in or that are unchallenging of the discrimination categories listed above.
-We reserve the right to send back work unread and unevaluated if we find the work violates our vision of inclusivity and non-discrimination.
-This may result in banning individual works or writers from our submission queue.
+We reserve the right to send back work without complete review if we find the work violates our vision of inclusivity and nondiscrimination.
+We also reserve the right to deplatform writers if we learn that they have broken our nondiscrimination values elsewhere.
+At fractured lit, we believe in empathy, inclusivity, and diversity, and we pledge to uphold those values.